 As secure as a safe deposit box is, it’s not 100% guaranteed against theft or damage — and since the contents aren’t federally insured, you’re out of luck if a fire or flood destroys them.
 So make sure any valuables you stash in your box are covered by your home insurance, and keep a list of them.

-3. The Only Copy of Your Will
+3. The Original of Your Will

 In many states, banks must automatically seal your safe deposit box if you die.
 That can create problems if your will is locked inside.
 Your heirs will need to jump through all kinds of legal hoops, possibly even getting a court order, to get into the box.
 That will significantly delay the time it takes to get your money to your heirs.